emqx/emqx-operator/docs/en_US/deployment/on-aws-eks.md

 Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service that you can use to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or nodes.
 Kubernetes is an open-source system for automating the deployment, scaling, and management of containerized applications.

-## Before Begin
+## Before You Begin
 Before you begin, you must have the following:

-- An Amazon EKS cluster.
-For details: [Getting started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)
+- An Amazon EKS cluster, for details: [Getting started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)

-- A LoadBalancer.
-For details: [Load Balancer introduction](https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html)
+- A LoadBalancer, for details: [Load Balancer introduction](https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html)

-- A StorageClass.
-For details: [Storage classes](https://docs.aws.amazon.com/eks/latest/userguide/storage-classes.html)
+- A StorageClass, for details: [Storage classes](https://docs.aws.amazon.com/eks/latest/userguide/storage-classes.html)

 ## Enable EMQX Cluster Persistence